Rob-Mundy/p4-weddingapp/README.md

     + Crispy Forms handles the form validation and ensures adherence with the Event model's specifications (see [Testing](#testing) for details).
     + Upon submitting the form, the user is redirected to the homepage which now displays their amended event information.
   + USER STORY: Add Guests - As a **Site User** I can **add guests** so that **I can build a list of potential attendees**
-    + When authenticated, and having created a wedding event, site users can easily add guests via the Add Guest form on the Guestlist page (see [Features](#features) for details).
+    + When authenticated, and having created a wedding event, site users can easily add guests via the Add Guest form on the Guest list page (see [Features](#features) for details).
-    + Hyperlinks to the Guestlist are found multiple locations.
+    + Hyperlinks to the Guest list are found multiple locations.
 They are located in buttons on the homepage (Attendees card) as well the navbar.
-    + Future iterations could allow the user to export the guestlist to a spreadsheet.
+    + Future iterations could allow the user to export the guest list to a spreadsheet.
   + USER STORY: Edit Guests - As a **Site User** I can **edit guests** so that **I can make alterations to a list of potential attendees**
-    + Users can easily edit guests by clicking on a guest list entry in the Guestlist (see [Features](#features) for details).
+    + Users can easily edit guests by clicking on a guest list entry in the Guest list (see [Features](#features) for details).
     + The user is navigated to the corresponding Edit Guest page that uses the guest slugfield to get the relevant data to populate the form.
     + The [Edit Guest form](/static/images/edit_guest_form.png) displays guest details and their event preferences.
     + Crispy Forms handles the data validation to ensure compliance with the model's specifications (see [Full Testing](#full-testing) for details).
-    + On submission, users are navigated back to the Guestlist page.
+    + On submission, users are navigated back to the Guest list page.
   + USER STORY: Delete Guests - As a **Site User** I can **delete guests** so that **I can correct mistakes in a list of potential attendees**
     + Sites users are able to delete guests via the Edit Guest form detailed above.
     + To avoid any accidental guest deletions, users are presented with a screen asking "Are you sure you want to delete guest?"
     [Delete guest message](/static/images/delete_guest_prompt.png)
-    + Upon confirmation of request to delete, users are redirected to the Guestlist page where their deleted guest will no longer exits.
+    + Upon confirmation of request to delete, users are redirected to the Guest list page where their deleted guest will no longer exits.

 ### Lighthouse